stefanak-michal/thingsdb.js/README.md

 ## Status

-This project is currently under active development.
-We're continuously adding new features and improvements.
+This project is developed but it requires some polishing.
+It works for Node.js projects as in browser.
 Feel free to contribute or raise issues to help us shape this connector into a robust and valuable tool.